-The first year of general surgical residency, is comprised of one-month rotations on the general, vascular, acute care/trauma, oncology, breast, transplant surgery services.
+The first year of general surgical residency is comprised of one-month rotations on the general, vascular, acute care, oncology, burn, transplant surgery services.
 One PGY-1 per month will be assigned to the "float" team to cover in-house call during the week.
 (Float coverage is Sunday - Friday.)

 The second year is highlighted by increased operative and clinical opportunity.

-The third year residents develop more expertise in diagnosis and treatment of surgical diseases as well as increasing confidence in the care of complex patients.
-Serving as the "Chief" Resident at the Leavenworth VA solidifies their experience.
+The third year residents develop more expertise in diagnosis and treatment of surgical diseases as well as develop increasing confidence in the care of complex patients.

-A third year resident serves as the mid-level person on the "float" team and also rotates with cardiothoracic surgery, pediatric/general surgery, and research/elective rotation..
+The third year residents serve as the mid-level person on the "float" team and also rotate with cardiothoracic surgery, pediatric/general surgery, an outside pediatric surgery rotation, surgical oncology, and research/elective rotation.

-During the fourth year of residency, "the circuit", residents rotate outside of KUMC for five of the twelve months at two Kansas community hospitals in Topeka and Hays.
-This year of training is greatly anticipated by all residents and the learning experience is second to none.
-When residents return from their circuit year they feel confident in handling most surgical problems and their operative skills have increased significantly.
-In addition, fourth year residents are the "float chief" and rotate with acute care surgery and colorectal surgery services.
+During the fourth year of residency, residents rotate outside of KUMC for three of the twelve months at a Kansas community hospital in Topeka.
+This year of training is greatly anticipated by all of the residents, and the learning experience is second to none.
+When residents return, they feel confident in handling most surgical problems, and their operative skills have increased significantly.
+In addition, fourth year residents are the "float " chief and rotate with acute care surgery and vascular surgery.

 PGY-5: Chief Resident

 The chief year is the culmination of a resident's training.
 This year is primarily devoted to clinical practice.
 The chief resident assumes the responsibility of directing a surgical service under the supervision of the attending surgeon.
-As chiefs, residents rotate with the oncology/colorectal surgery, acute care/trauma surgery, general surgery, and hepatobiliary surgery.
+During the chief year, residents rotate with oncology/colorectal surgery, acute care/trauma surgery, general surgery, and hepatobiliary surgery.

-In addition, the chief resident trains both junior residents and medical students.
+In addition, chief residents train both junior residents and medical students.